-Geary, first called Geary City, was located in 1857 by a company of Leavenworth people and was named for Governor John W. Geary.
+Geary, first called Geary City, was established in 1857 by a company of Leavenworth people and was named for Governor John W. Geary.
 It is an extinct town today.

 The original town site, containing 260 acres, was purchased from C. Lewis.
 A quarter section was soon added to it and named Lewis’ Addition or South Geary.
-Shortly after the town was laid out, the company discovered that its title was not clear, and they abandoned their plans.
+Shortly after the town was laid out, the company discovered that its title was not clear and abandoned its plans.

 James McCahon was the first lawyer, and Dr. F. Grubb the first physician.
 The New Era newspaper was suspended in 1858.
 Flickinger & Langdon put up a sawmill in 1859.
-Another sawmill was established by Frick & Grubb and ran ten years longer before it was moved to Doniphan.
+Another sawmill was established by Frick & Grubb and operated for 10 years before it was moved to Doniphan.
 A grist mill was built in 1860 by Frick & Franklin.

 Geary was located in Wayne Township, about nine miles southeast of Troy.